Die Schnellboot-Seite

 KS -Boats

-Out of the amount of offensive coastal-minelayers „KM 1“ through „KM 32“ developed by Lürssen and built in double-diagonal-kraweel boats the effectivity of which was doubted by the Kriegsmarine most were vreconstructed during the war to "KS-boats.
+Out of the amount of offensive coastal-minelayers „KM 1“ through „KM 32“ Lürssen developed by and built in double-diagonal-kraweel boats the effectivity of which was doubted by the Kriegsmarine most were reconstructed during the war to "KS-boats".
 The other boats were subject to the 31.
 MS-Fltl as KM-boats.

 Of the 36 KM-Boats were retrofitted: